Answers to some Frequently Asked Questions

 - The following documents must be shown to the Celebrant:-

-A Birth Certificate or Passport If you provide only a birth certificate then a driver’s licence must also be shown.
+A Birth Certificate or Passport If you provide only a birth certificate then a driver’s license must also be shown.

-- If either of you have been previously married, you must show evidence of how the marriage terminated – eg /Divorce Paper or Death Certificate of a previous Spouse.
+- If either of you has been previously married, you must show evidence of how the marriage terminated – eg /Divorce Paper or Death Certificate of a previous Spouse.